AndrewKeYanzhe/QuickRecorder/README.md

 This ensures that if an HDR photo or video is displayed in an application, and recorded using QuickRecorder, the final exposure in the recorded file is the same as the original media.

-HDR screenshots can be recorded using the following steps:
-1. Go to QuickRecorder preferences > Hotkey > set `Save Current Frame` to the preferred shortcut
-2. Start a screen recording, and press the shortcut for `Save Current Frame`
-3. This saves a 16 bit PNG with 4:4:4 chroma sampling in the PQ BT2020 container.